awehook/blink-mind-desktop/README.md

 # BlinkMindDesktop

-BlinkMindDesktop is a open source mind map and outliner app.
+BlinkMindDesktop is an open source mind-map and outliner app.

 BlinkMindDesktop is an MIT licensed open source project, and the latest version will always be downloadable for free from the GitHub release page.
 BlinkMindDesktop is still in development.

-BlinkMindDesktop use the open source mind map library [BlinkMind](https://github.com/awehook/blink-mind) for mindmap rendering.
+BlinkMindDesktop uses the open source mind-map library [BlinkMind](https://github.com/awehook/blink-mind) for mind-map rendering.

 [Insider Preview Version Download](https://github.com/awehook/blink-mind-package/releases/latest)